Teplice: Culture

 The city used to be nicknamed "Little Paris" and "Salon of Europe" for its spa architecture and cultural level until World War II, when it has been visited by prominent personalities including emperors, artists and other celebrities.
 The opening of the spa season is an annual three-day celebration with a rich cultural program.

 The main venue for cultural events in the city is Dům kultury Teplice ('House of Culture Teplice').
 It was built in 1981–1986.
 It includes a concert hall, a hall for dance activities, a cinema, and a puppet theatre.

 The Krušnohorské Theatre is the city's main venue for operas and plays.
 It was opened in 1924.
 The theatre had its own operetta troupe, but it ceased to exist in 1994, and since then only guest troupes have performed in the theatre.

 Teplice is the home of the North Czech Philharmonic Teplice, which was founded in 1838.
 Performances regularly take place in the concert hall of the House of Culture Teplice.

 Sport

-Teplice is home to the professional football club FK Teplice playing in the Czech First League.
+Teplice is home to the professional association football club FK Teplice playing in the Czech First League.
 The stadium Na Stínadlech is one of the largest in the country and has hosted international matches.